cgmccarron/VisualAlgo/README.md

 # VisualAlgo
-A visual learning tool to learn compsci algorithms
+A visual learning tool to learn comp-sci algorithms